Novak478/novak478.github.io/_posts/2018-08-09-hondacm450-update1.markdown

 ## Intro

 Hello everybody,
-This is my first post into my 1983 Honda CM450A Hondamatic project.
+this is my first post into my 1983 Honda CM450A Hondamatic project.
 I’m really just going to be having fun with it, and learning as I go.
 I am going to go for a more true cruiser / chopper image.
 For reference, I am starting with a completely stock bike and looking to customize it as I go and include the brands I use / where I bought it from in case anyone else is looking for something to use for their cm400/450.

 ---